Evangelical Assembly of Presbyterian Churches in America: Departments

 Six departments of the EAPCA include the General Assembly Office, Department of Mission and Church Planting, Department of Communications, Department of Finance, Department of Member Care, and Council of Education and Spiritual Development.
 Rev. Dr. Tom J. Cowley, the author of A Biography of Jesus, serves as current Moderator.

 Presbytery

 As of December 2009, the Evangelical Assembly of Presbyterian Churches in America consists of seven geographical presbyteries, of which seventy-three churches coordinate both local and global missions.

 Doctrine

 The Constitution of the EAPCA includes the Book of Order and the Book of Confessions.
 The Book of Order is composed of three parts, which are the Book of Government, the Book of Worship, and the Book of Disciplines.
 The Book of Confessions is composed of four parts, which are the Westminster Confession of Faith, the Westminster Shorter Catechism, the Westminster Larger Catechism, and the EAPCA's own Statement of Fait.

 The Evangelical Assembly of Presbyterian Churches in America is both Evangelical and Presbyterian in its doctrine and tradition, emphasizing the authority of the Bible and importance of mission and education.

 Interchurch Relations

-The denomination has participated in the US National Association of Evangelicals and the World Evangelical Alliance.
+The denomination has participated in the National Association of Evangelicals and the World Evangelical Alliance.